Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 Content stored in OneDrive has fewer options for oversight compared to content stored on a SharePoint team site.
 That’s because there isn’t any social control.

-People working on a project can tell other collaborators not to store a certain file, but there’s no way to make sure that file doesn’t end up in someone’s personal OneDrive anyway.
+People working on a project can tell other collaborators not to store a certain file, but there’s no way to ensure that file doesn’t end up in someone’s personal OneDrive.
 Your users are allowed to share content internally and externally, and there’s nothing inherently wrong with that—provided you have the proper safeguards in place to secure the content and prevent critical data breaches.

 • Mobile Device Management (MDM) and Mobile Application Management (MAM)